-You must install Oracle Database Client into a new Oracle home directory.
+Oracle Database Client can be installed in the same Oracle Database home if both products are at the same release level.
+For example, you can install Oracle Database Client 10g Release 2 (10.2) into an existing Oracle Database 10g Release 2 (10.2) home.
+If you apply a patch set before installing the client, then you must apply the patch set again.
 Oracle Universal Installer will prompt you for an Oracle home directory, whether you have other Oracle software installed on the computer or not.
-You cannot install products from one release of Oracle Database Client into an Oracle home directory of a different release.
-For example, you cannot install Oracle Database 10g release 2 (10.2) software into an existing Oracle9i Oracle home directory.
-If you attempt to install this release into an Oracle home directory that contains software from an earlier Oracle release, the installation fails.
+You cannot install products from one release of Oracle Client into an Oracle home directory of a different release.
+For example, you cannot install release 10.2 software into an existing Oracle9i Oracle home directory.
+If you attempt to install this release into an Oracle home directory that contains software from an earlier Oracle release, then the installation fails.